sjoshi804/lmm/README.md

 Data is a module entirely written by us for generating synthetic data.
 This section includes scripts and tools to create datasets that can be used for training and evaluating models.

 ## MM-Train
-MM-Train is a fork of the lmms-finetune repository, adapted for training vision-language models (VLMs) that merge image encoders with pre-trained language models.
-This section focuses on fine-tuning models to handle multimodal inputs.
+MM-Train contains our custom code for integrating image encoders with pre-trained language models.
+This section is dedicated to fine-tuning vision-language models (VLMs) to effectively process and understand multimodal inputs.

 ## Eval
-Eval is a fork of the lmms-eval repository, designed for evaluating language models and vision-language models.
-It supports both text-only and multimodal evaluation tasks.
+Eval includes our proprietary scripts and tools for assessing the performance of both language models and vision-language models.
+This section provides resources for conducting comprehensive evaluations on text-only and multimodal tasks.

 # Repository Structure